matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 > received.

-This modifies the clause for calculating the order to use the `origin_server_ts` of the `m.space.child` event instead of the `m.room.create` event..
+This modifies the clause for calculating the order to use the `origin_server_ts` of the `m.space.child` event instead of the `m.room.create` event.
 This allows for a defined sorting of siblings based purely on the information available in the state of the space while still allowing for a natural ordering due to the age of the relationship.